LavaMoat/tss-snap/README.md

 ### Getrandom

-The common library contains a hack for the dependency tree including multiple versions of `getrandom`:
+The getrandom library contains a hack for the dependency tree including multiple versions of `getrandom`:

 ```
 getrandom:0.1.16